hilal288/svauto/README.md

 *NOTE: You can edit those small scripts and add "--dry-run" to svauto.sh line, this way, it doesn't run Packer, it only outputs the Packer template and the related Ansible's files for that Packer build.
 Then, you can run "cd ~/svauto ; packer build packer/build-something-XXXX-packer-files/something-packer.yaml" later, if you want.*

+#### SVAuto Local Config File

+The local config file is "~/.svauto.conf", it overrides part of "~/svauto/svauto.conf" variables.

+If might have the following contents (example):

+    SVAUTO_DIR=/home/ubuntu/svauto
+    DOCUMENT_ROOT="public_dir"
+    DNS_DOMAIN="sub.yourdomain.com"
+    SV_YUM_HOST="ftp.$DNS_DOMAIN"
+    LICENSE_SERVER="10.1.1.1"
+    SVAUTO_YUM_HOST="tcp-x-y.$DNS_DOMAIN"

+*NOTES:*

+*You'll need the correct values to build Sandvine O.S.
+Images.*

+*Future versions will support building images directly from the Internet, using customer's credentials.*

 ### Building Sandvine Product's Images

 Now that we know how to build very basic CentOS and Ubuntu Images, let's extend this idea, by using more Ansible's Roles, to install more things on the O.S.
 Images.

+*NOTES:*

-*NOTE: Go to ~/svauto subdirectory to run the next commands.*
+*Go to ~/svauto subdirectory to run the next commands.*

+*The following procedures requires Corp / VPN access, future versions will support building images from the Internet.*

+#### Sandvine Basic Product Images

-PTS on CentOS 7:
+- PTS on CentOS 7:

     ./build-scripts/packer-build-centos7-svpts.sh

-PTS on CentOS 6:
+- PTS on CentOS 6:

     ./build-scripts/packer-build-centos6-svpts.sh

-SDE on CentOS 7:
+- SDE on CentOS 7:

     ./build-scripts/packer-build-centos7-svsde.sh

-SDE on CentOS 6
+- SDE on CentOS 6

     ./build-scripts/packer-build-centos6-svsde.sh

-SPB on CentOS 6:
+- SPB on CentOS 6:

     ./build-scripts/packer-build-centos6-svspb.sh

-NDA on CentOS 7:
+- NDA on CentOS 7:

     ./build-scripts/packer-build-centos7-svnda.sh

-SPB on CentOS 7:
+- SPB on CentOS 7:

     ./build-scripts/packer-build-centos7-svspb.sh

-TCP Accelerator on CentOS 7:
+- TCP Accelerator on CentOS 7:

     ./build-scripts/packer-build-centos7-svtcpa.sh

-TSE on CentOS 7:
+- TSE on CentOS 7:

     ./build-scripts/packer-build-centos7-svtse.sh

 ### Cleaning it up

-To remove the remporary files, run:
+To remove the temporary files, run:

     cd ~/svauto
     ./svauto.sh --clean-all